-If you’ve ever searched online for information about work permit in Indonesia, chances are you already know that if you wish to work in Indonesia, you will need a work permit.
-However, it is important for you to know that sometimes online information in regards to visa application in Indonesia might only be accurate at the time of writing.
-The Immigration Law in Indonesia is prompt to change.
-So our advice is to make sure the regulations are up-to-date from time to time.
+If you’ve ever searched online for information about work permits in Indonesia, chances are you already know that you will need a work permit to work in Indonesia.
+However, the Immigration Law in Indonesia is prompt to change.
+So as a trusted Indonesia visa agent, our advice is to make sure the regulations are up-to-date from time to time.

-This article will provide a comprehensive overview on the work visa in Indonesia, and help both companies and individuals, such as potential employees and freelancers to understand the requirements and process.
+This article will provide a comprehensive overview on the work permit in Indonesia, and help both companies and individuals, such as potential employees and freelancers, to understand the requirements and process.

 Many people do not know the difference between a work permit and a business visa in Indonesia.
 Whether you’re an aspiring architect, attending a business conference overseas, or a company sending staff abroad for a project, knowing which of the two visas is required can be very tricky.

 Two common types of visa for doing business in Indonesia are the business visa and the work permit, and the following are the fundamental differences between the two: